 Following a crash, it may be that emotions could be heightened.
 It could be important to be careful regarding what you say, and it might be a good idea to act with discretion.
 We’d advise anyone in this position to keep things as brief as possible, exchange insurance details and allow your solicitor to handle the situation for you.

-- Photographs – If you can do so, you might wish to take photos at the scene of any damage that has occurred, including damage to vehicles.
-If you can, it may be a good idea to take f any visible injuries that you may have.
+If you can do so, you might wish to take photos at the scene of any damage that has occurred, including damage to vehicles.
+It may be a good idea to take pictures of any visible injuries that you may have.
 If you cannot take photographs due to your injuries, then somebody else may be able to take them for you.

 It may be possible to claim for out of pocket expenses as part of your claim if these have been necessary because of your injuries.
 This might be things like hospital bills, cost of medicines, travel costs for medical appointments, loss of income and more.
 We’d advise claimants to keep receipts that relate to any of these costs.

 Be Prepared To Deal With A Car Accident

 This matters when considering, “how can I prove fault in a car accident claim?”
 Now, nobody wants a car accident to happen, but with so many accidents occurring on the road, it may best to be prepared in case the worst should happen.
 Always carry a pen and paper with you in your car and ensure that your mobile phone is charged.
 In the event of a crash, you would then be able to: